fadib/Akismet/README.md

-CakePHP-Akismet
+Akismet
 ===============

-Akismet plugin for CakePHP 2.x
+Akismet wrapper for PHP 5.2+